Hydrostatic and Oncotic Pressures

 The effects of arterial and venous pressures and resistances on PC are summarized in the following relationship:

-The above expression is derived from a simple model comprised of a series-coupled pre- and postcapillary resistance.
-In many tissues, the post-to-precapillary resistance ratio is about 0.2, which means that precapillary resistance (mostly arteriolar) is about 5-times greater than postcapillary (venular) resistance.
-When this ratio is 0.2, a given change in arterial pressure is only about one-fifth as effective in changing capillary pressure as a comparable change in venous pressure.
+The above expression is derived from a simple model comprising a series-coupled pre- and postcapillary resistance.
+In many tissues, the post-to-precapillary resistance ratio is about 0.2, so precapillary resistance (mostly arteriolar) is about 5-times greater than postcapillary (venular) resistance.
+When this ratio is 0.2, a change in arterial pressure is only about one-fifth as effective in changing capillary pressure as a comparable change in venous pressure.
 If this ratio increases, as occurs with arteriolar vasodilation, then arterial pressure has a greater influence on capillary pressure, which rises.
 Conversely, arteriolar constriction decreases this ratio and decreases capillary pressure.

 Tissue (Interstitial) Pressure (Pi)